7ujian/meg4/README.md

 To Do
 -----

-- Undo / Redo works everywhere except I had to remove history in the Sounds and Music Editors (I'll have to come up with some clever history compression algorithm because it eats up the entire memory pretty quickly otherwise).
-Undo in the Wave Editor works though.

-- Sprite, Map and Font Editors have plenty of sophisticated tools already, but they currently lack "draw line".
-I'll probably add this soon with <kbd>Shift</kbd> + Paint, just like in GIMP.

 - Visual Editor is unfinished (see [TirNanoG Editor](https://tirnanog.codeberg.page/images/tnge5.png)'s event handlers to get a glimpse of what I'm planning here).